harmony-one/h/progress/sun-hyuk-ahn.md

 2025-07-31 Thu - 2025-08-01 Fri: Out of office (2 days)

-2025-07-30 Wed:

-2025-07-29 Tue:

-2025-07-28 Mon: (Complete trusted node issue.
-Fix duplicate stream issue with trusted peers.
-Update `Peer` struct to handle Quic.
+2025-07-30 Wed: (Identify which configurations are causing the security protocol from being established.)
+(Update `Peer` struct to handle Quic.
 Update logics to add peers based on the chosen transport protocol (tcp vs quic))

+2025-07-29 Tue: Patched devnet with the fix for trusted nodes.
+[Updated](https://github.com/harmony-one/harmony/pull/4934) the logic to prevent duplicate stream creation.

+2025-07-28 Mon: Identified a problem during linux static executable builds for `arm` architectures.
+[Fixed](https://github.com/harmony-one/harmony/pull/4933) the script to handle the build creation.

 ---